simplybusiness/speedos/README.md

 ## Configuration

 ### Mongoid
-It is essential to let speedos know where the location of  your mongoid.yml by running this
+It is essential to let speedos know the location of your mongoid.yml by...

 	Speedos::Configuration.load_mongoid_config('/location/to/my/mongoid.yml')